Duet3D/wiki-content/Duet3D_hardware/Duet_2_family/DueX2_and_DueX5.md

 ## Using a DueX5 with External drivers

+The DueX5 can be used to control up to three external drivers, by disabling the on-board driver chips for drives 7, 8 and 9, and using the Driver 7, 8 and 9 external connector.

 There are two modifications to do, both of which use jumpers on the DueX5 v0.11, but use drillable/solderable jumpers on the DueX5 v0.10 PCB.
-The first change is to change the board ID so that the Duet 2 thinks a DueX2 is attached, and the second is to disable the onboard drivers so that external drivers can be used.
+The first modification is to change the board ID so that the Duet 2 thinks a DueX2 is attached.
+This is done to stop the on-board stepper drivers reporting errors.
+The second is to disable the onboard drivers so that external driver connectors can be used.

 Note that the step, direction and enable signalling is 3.3V.

+If you only want to control one or two external steppers, and keep four or three internal drivers working, don't switch the board to DueX2 mode.
+Then, there are two options.
+* Disable the internal driver by removing the jumper or cutting the trace.
+You will then get driver errors when you disable the internal driver.
+You can silence these by adding `M569 P[driver number] R-1` to config.g, and then do not use the Enable signal on the external driver (it won't enable, but step and direction pins will still control it.
+* Don't disable the internal driver.
+Set the current very low (eg `M906 [axis label]100` for 100mA) and the internal driver shouldn't report phase disconnections.
+All signals on the external driver connector can be used.

 ### DueX5 v0.11 with External Drivers